- 1 Turning off the hardening blade in oil or water?

 - oil and

 Ps.
-You can also use different oil scan to see the differences also because using small plachettes you do not have to use large amounts of oil, etc.
+You can also use different oils to see the differences also because using small plates you do not have to use large quantities of oil, etc. but important always work safely!

 Then make a found in the same oven and the same duration and then measure with the hard meter the hardness obtained or do the file test.